19hours/school-phone-pouch-programme/README.md

 ## Content

 MDX files live in `content/guides`, `content/resources`, and `content/news`.
 Structured JSON lives in `content/compare.json` and `content/faq.json`.

+All comparison slugs, FAQ entries, guides, and news pages are pre-populated for static generation and included in the sitemap.

 ## Build and lint